nithintm90/JonasCodingTest_Nithin/README.md

-1) Implement rest of Company controller functions, all the way down to data access layer
+(&check;) Implement rest of Company controller functions, all the way down to data access layer

-2) Change all Company controller functions to be asynchronous
+(&check;) Change all Company controller functions to be asynchronous

 3) Create new repository to get and save employee information with the following data model properties: